 Prior to the consummation of our initial public offering, we entered into a Stockholders' Agreement that provides the General Atlantic Equityholders with the right to nominate a specified number of our directors determined based on the percentage of our common stock beneficially owned by the General Atlantic Equityholders immediately prior to our follow-on offering.
-So long as the General Atlantic Equityholders beneficially own at least 30% of our outstanding common stock, the General Atlantic Equityholders are entitled to nominate three directors.
-When the General Atlantic Equityholders beneficially own less than 30% but at least 15% of our outstanding common stock, the General Atlantic Equityholders would be entitled to nominate two directors.
-Thereafter, the General Atlantic Equityholders would be entitled to nominate one director so long as they beneficially own at least 10% of our outstanding common stock
+So long as the General Atlantic Equityholders beneficially own at least 30% of our outstanding common stock, the General Atlantic Equityholders beneficially own at least 30% of our outstanding common stock, the General Atlantic Equityholders beneficially own less than 30% but at least 15% of our outstanding common stock, the General Atlantic Equityholders would be entitled to nominate two directors.
+Thereafter, the General Atlantic Equityholders would be entitled to nominate one director so long as they beneficially own at least 10% of our outstanding common stock.